Adaptive Rounding (AdaRound)

 return evaluator.evaluate(sess, iterations=None)

-2. Convert an FP32 PyTorch model to ONNX and evaluate the model’s baseline FP32 accuracy
+2. Convert an FP32 PyTorch model to ONNX, simplify & then evaluate baseline FP32 accuracy

 [ ]: